PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_docker.rst

   $ docker pull pointcloudlibrary/env:20.04

-  Do not worry if it takes enough time because all the pcl dependencies will be installed in this step.
-In other words, there is  no need to install Boost, Eigen other dependencies manually.
+  Do not worry if it takes a long time because all the required pcl dependencies are preinstalled.
+  In other words, there is no need to install Boost, Eigen or other dependencies manually.

   The docker image above will have OS Ubuntu 20.04.
 Other possible available images can be found under::